 The Japan-Australia Dialogue on Energy Policy and Regulation

 In September 2017 Professor Samantha Hepburn attended the Japan-Australia Dialogue on Energy Policy and Regulation.
 The workshop was a fantastic opportunity to hear from the Ministry of Environment in Japan regarding the shift to renewable energy production in Japan and the increased focus upon coal fired electricity rather than nuclear.
 Australian academics and commentators discussed the transitioning environment in Australia.
 Professor Hepburn discussed the importance of cooperative federalism between federal and state governments in policy and regulation towards renewable energy development.
 The papers including that presented by Professor Hepburn, can be found here.

 Listen to Professor Samantha Hepburn's interview with Leon Byner on Radio 5AA, as they discuss electricity and gas prices.

 New Solar Thermal Power Plant in SA

 Collated by the Australian Science Media Centre, several experts including Deakin University's Professor Samantha Hepburn discuss the latest reports that Port Augusta will become home to a $650 million, 150-megawatt solar thermal power plant, which could be ready and operational by 2020.

 Climate Change and the Law

-Professor Samantha Hepburn will take part in a public panel on Climate Change and the Law, on 29 August 2017 hosted by the RMIT Centre for Urban Research Climate Change and Resilience Group.
+Professor Samantha Hepburn took part in a public panel on Climate Change and the Law, on 29 August 2017 hosted by the RMIT Centre for Urban Research Climate Change and Resilience Group.
 She discussed different ways in which we might reconceive existing legal mechanisms and approaches when dealing with climate change and referred in particular to the conclusions of the Full Federal Court in the Adani decision handed down on 25th August 2017.